Last Updated on 06/27/2022 by Desmond

 Yellow is a specialized color for the Royal in ancient China, the symbol of noble.
-In the 6 tea types, there is also a precious one – Yellow Tea.
+Amongst the 6 tea types, there is a precious one – Yellow Tea.
 In the past, yellow tea was a tribute that only the royal and priest could be served.
-Even though nowadays, yellow tea is still rare, many people may never hear of it.
+Yellow tea is still rare now, and many people may never hear of it.

 What Is Yellow Tea